The law requires that children be properly secured in a seat adapted to their weight and height until they are able to use a seat belt alone.

 The law requires that children be secured in a child safety seat that is appropriate for their weight and height until they are 145 cm tall or 9 years old.

 Depending on the child's weight and height, this seat should be either a rear-facing seat, a front-facing seat or a booster seat.
-See the page Choosing the right seat at the right time to find out more.
+See the page Choosing and Using the right seat at the right time to find out more.

 Children aged 12 or younger: in the back seat